owasp-sbot/Memory-FS/docs/tech_debriefs/README.md

 3. Document both the "what" and the "why" of changes
 4. Provide before/after code examples for major changes
 5. Include a conclusion that looks forward to next steps
+6. Document technical debt and TODO notes for GenAI context

+## GenAI-Assisted Development

+Starting with the June 9th debrief, the project has embraced GenAI-assisted development patterns:
+- **TODO-Driven Development**: Extensive inline documentation of technical debt and future work
+- **Context Preservation**: Using TODO comments and markdown files to maintain development context
+- **Living Documentation**: TODOs serve as evolving documentation for AI models
+- **Knowledge Management**: Capturing insights and decisions inline for future reference

 ## Related Resources